roeibajayo/MediatorCore/README.md

 }
 ```

-## Example of creating a Bubbling notification
+## Example of creating a Bubbling notification:

 ```csharp
 // the message: